nyx-project/vyhub-documentation/docs/quickstart.md

 2. Now edit the created group, switch to the `Properties` tab and choose all needed properties.
    A list of all properties and it's functions can be found [here](guide/property.md).
-3. At the `Advanced Properties` tab, you can map the VyHub group to an in-game group.
+3. At the `Mappings` tab, you can map the VyHub group to an in-game group.
 4. Go back to the `Server` tab, edit your serverbundle and choose a created group as default group.